A Maersk ship on water, running on green methanol, carrying cargo containers.

 To decarbonise global supply chains, we need to change the fuel that powers them .
 That’s why Maersk is committed to the principle of only ordering newbuilt vessels that can sail on green fuels.

-We are working with fuel pioneers to accelerate and scale the production of e-methanol.
-Our partners include European Energy, a renewable energy company that is developing a new facility in Denmark to supply us with 16,000 tonnes of green methanol by 2024.
+The industry needs several alternative fuel pathways.
+Vessels capable of utilizing alternative low-emission fuels such as bio- and e-methanol, bio- and e-methane, biodiesel, and ammonia, are on their way, and some are already in operation.
+We are working with fuel pioneers to accelerate and scale the production of bio- e-methanol.
+Our partners include European Energy, a renewable energy company inaugurated a new facility in Denmark that will supply us with 16,000 tonnes of e-methanol.

 Introducing the world's first two-stroke methanol engine